 - As the milk is heating, add the calcium chloride, if using.

 - When the milk gets to 85°F, add culture, stir in with an up-and-down motion, cover, and ferment for 1 hour.
+(Note: It does not have to stay at 85.
+If it naturally drops in temperature, that is OK.)

 - Stir to homogenize the milk, and slowly fold in the diluted rennet.
 Using an up-and-down motion with your spoon will ensure that the rennet works its way through all the milk, so you can get the highest possible yield.